Article 1

 Article 250

-Flink Memory Management: Network Buffer, State Backend & GC Tuning
+Flink Memory Management: Network Buffer, State Backend & Memory Model

 Flink memory model detailed explanation: Network Buffer Pool, Task Heap, State Backend memory allocation, GC tuning and backpressure handling.